1970s Icelandic House

 Heiðar Þór Jónsson

 Exposed light coloured concrete finishes, oak, brass and marble contrasted against dark colours

-The client purchased the delapidated house with the purpose of re-modelling it and bringing it up to contemporary standards.
-The single storey bungalow was built in the 70s out of concrete blocks, with lightweight roof and secondary steel structure.
-The project involved fillin in a small central courtyard, enlarging windows to bring in the bright arctic light into the house.
-The internal alterations strategically placed all service spaces along the entrance side to the north of the house with the bedroom area on the east side.
-This left a large open plan space facing south and west for the living room, dining and kitchen.
-A self standing wall seperates the kitchen from the bedroom zone forming a space used as a family/TV room.
+A renovation of a modernist Icelandic suburban house in Reykjavik.
+The client purchased the dilapidated house with the purpose of re-modelling it and bringing it up to contemporary standards.
+This single storey bungalow was built in the 70s out of concrete blocks, with lightweight roof and secondary steel structure.
+As a consequent the house needed allot of updating.
+As a part of the project it involved filling in a small central courtyard and enlarging windows to bring in the bright arctic light into the house.
+Around this, the internal alterations strategically placed all service spaces along the entrance side to the north of the house with the bedroom area on the east side.
+Consequently this left a large open plan space facing south and west for the living room, dining and kitchen.
+Here, a self standing wall separates the kitchen from the bedroom zone forming a space used as a family/TV room.

-The results is a contemporary and cosy family home.
+The results is a contemporary and cozy family home.